thoughtram/blog/_posts/2015-08-11-angular-2-template-syntax-demystified-part-1.md

 ## Event Binding

 Binding to properties through HTML is already super powerful.
 But sometimes we need to be able to react to certain things that happen during runtime of our application.
 This is what DOM events are for and they are part of our browser platforms since years.
 Just think of `click`, `input` and `focus` events.
 However, nowadays it's also very common for elements to fire their own **custom events**.
-A Web Component `<date-picker>` for example, could fire a `datechanged` event.
+A Web Component `<date-picker>` for example, could fire a `dateChanged` event.

 In AngularJS, we have a lot of directives that help us out notifying the framework when an event is fired.
 That's why we have things like `ng-click`, `ng-focus` etc. They simply notify Angular that an event has been fired and application state could have changed.
 Without these directives, Angular's two-way data binding wouldn't work out-of-the-box.
 Unfortunately, that doesn't really scale.
 How can our `<date-picker>` Web Component notify Angular that a change has happened?
 Correct, we would need to create a directive for each and every event and it's not uncommon for elements to fire more than just one event.